jacobwconklin/stselab-game-frontend/README.md

 ```

 Then you can run the following to run the server locally in development mode.
 All subsequent times that
-you would like to run the code you do not need to npm i again, you can simply run this command:
+you would like to run the code you do not need to npm i again, unless new packages have been added.
+Running npm i is harmless so
+you may run it each time, or you can simply run this command:
 ```
 npm run start
 ```